It is not the idea that fails first. It is the execution – and that depends on data, processes and speed.

 Stop criteria after 30/60/90 days

-If delivery capability is not stable: focus on stability, not growth.”
+If delivery capability is not stable: focus on stability, not growth.

-What SMEs can learn from this
+What SMEs can take away from this

 -